esiqveland/subsound-gtk/README.md

 - [ ] set up a sqlite database with migrations
   - perhaps there is a good android library for migrating sqlite ?
   - [ ] record what we have downloaded / want to keep offline
+- Onboarding
+  - [ ] Detect we are first launch / have no configuration to load
+  - [ ] Send to Configuration Page on first launch
 - Configuration Page
   - [X] Create a page
   - [X] Edit basic server settings